2-con/2-con/README.md

 # 2 CON
 ## About Me
 Artificial Intellegence and Machine Learning Student.
-I would consider myself *self-taught*, so i might have some gaps in my knowledge and have a lot to learn.
+I would consider myself *self-taught*, so i might have some gaps in my knowledge and have a lot left to learn.

 I mainly program in Python with some experience in JAVA.